 We will comply with the proxy rules or tender offer rules, as applicable, when conducting redemptions in connection with our initial business combination.
 Despite our compliance with these rules, if a shareholder fails to receive our proxy solicitation or tender offer materials, as applicable, such shareholder may not become aware of the opportunity to redeem its shares.
 In addition, the proxy solicitation or tender offer materials, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will describe the various procedures that must be complied with in order to validly redeem or tender public shares.
 In the event that a shareholder fails to comply with these procedures, its shares may not be redeemed.
-See "Proposed Business - Tendering Share Certificates in Connection With a Tender Offer or Redemption Rights."

-You will not have any rights or interests in funds from the trust account, except under certain limited circumstances.
+You will not have any rights or interests in funds from the Trust Account, except under certain limited circumstances.
 Therefore, to liquidate your investment, you may be forced to sell your public shares or warrants, potentially at a loss.

-Our public shareholders will be entitled to receive funds from the trust account only upon the earliest to occur of: (i) our completion of an initial business combination, and then only in connection with those Class A ordinary shares that such shareholders properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly tendered in connection with a shareholder vote to amend our amended and restated memorandum and articles of association (a) that would affect the substance or timing of our obligation to provide for the redemption of our public shares in connection with an initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination within 18 months (or up to 24 months if the period of time to consummate a business combination is extended) from the closing of this offering or (b) with respect to any other provision relating to shareholders' rights or pre-initial business combination activity and (iii) the redemption of our public shares if we do not complete an initial business combination within 18 months (or up to 24 months if the period of time to consummate a business combination is extended) from the closing of this offering, subject to applicable law and as further described herein.
-In no other circumstances will a public shareholder have any right or interest of any kind in the trust account.
-Holders of warrants will not have any right to the proceeds held in the trust account with respect to the warrants.
+Our public shareholders will be entitled to receive funds from the Trust Account only upon the earliest to occur of: (i) our completion of an initial business combination, and then only in connection with those Class A ordinary shares that such shareholders properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly tendered in connection with a shareholder vote to amend our amended and restated memorandum and articles of association (a) that would affect the substance or timing of our obligation to provide for the redemption of our public shares in connection with an initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination by April 13, 2023 (or by October 13, 2023 if the period of time to consummate a business combination is extended) or (b) with respect to any other provision relating to shareholders' rights or pre-initial business combination activity and (iii) the redemption of our public shares if we do not complete an initial business combination by April 13, 2023 (or by October 13, 2023 if the period of time to consummate a business combination is extended), subject to applicable law and as further described herein.
+In no other circumstances will a public shareholder have any right or interest of any kind in the Trust Account.
+Holders of warrants will not have any right to the proceeds held in the Trust Account with respect to the warrants.
 Accordingly, to liquidate your investment, you may be forced to sell your public shares or warrants, potentially at a loss.